Benazir Bhutto: Ideology

 Bhutto was committed to democracy and modernisation, and believed that the future of the Islamic world lay in the embrace of these processes.
 However, Allen thought that it was "hard to pin down" what Bhutto's "core political values" actually were.
 Bhatia described Bhutto as having "liberal convictions" and a "self-evidently progressive outlook", while Suvorova thought that Bhutto presented herself as "the outpost of universal liberal values in conservative Pakistan" for a Western audience.
 Bhutto biographer G. S. Bhargava thought that in the context of Pakistani politics, she could "pass" for a social democrat.
 Her friend Catherine Drucker, who knew her while the two women were at Oxford University, said Bhutto's political views were then akin to those "commonplace" within the "mild leftism of the day".
 Bhargava added that, through her education in governance and politics at Harvard and then Oxford, Bhutto had "a thorough exposure to political theory and practice, in historical perspective as well as in the contemporary setting".

 Bhutto admired the Thatcherite economic policies pursued by Prime Minister Margaret Thatcher in the United Kingdom; she was, according to biographer Mushtaq Ahmed, a "zealous convert" to privatisation and market economics.
 Bhutto advocated the creation of an expanded economically and politically stable middle class in Pakistan, believing that this was needed in order to sustain a stable democratic state.
 Allen commented that although the PPP had once been officially socialist in ideology, Bhutto "was not a natural socialist, or even as adept at talking the talk as Zulfikar had been".
 She disagreed with her father's socialist economic policies, and when in power sought to privatise various industries that had been nationalised in the 1970s.
 Ahmed thus suggested that while under Bhutto the PPP continued to profess ideals of egalitarianism and claimed it would enhance the welfare of peasants and workers, such "progressive phraseology" couched an absence of economic policies to benefit the poor.
 Instead, Ahmed thought, its policies primarily benefited "the privileged classes" and was thus a right-wing rather than left-wing party.

 During her years in office, Bhutto also did nothing to seriously challenge the feudal nature of rural Pakistan.
 Under Bhutto, Ahmed wrote, people from the wealthy feudal class dominated the PPP "both at the federal and provincial levels".
 Bhargava suggested that, because of the period in which she was operating, Bhutto did not need to engage in the "verbal radicalism" employed by her father, not needing to "clamor for a socialist identity" in order to win votes and allowing her to be "a pragmatist in both word and deed".
 Lamb described Bhutto at being skilled in using populist strategies in election campaigns.
-In a 2007 article for the Los Angeles Times, Bhutto's niece, Fatima Bhutto, called her "a puppet 'democrat linked to the U.S. government's neoconservative agenda.
+In a 2007 article for the Los Angeles Times, Bhutto's estranged niece, Fatima Bhutto, called her "a puppet 'democrat linked to the U.S. government's neoconservative agenda.